support@meisterdrucke.com · 0043 4257 29415

 Caricatures, Comics

 Lloyd George Prepares to Send His 'Pet Lamb', the 'People's Budget', to be Sacrificed and Killed by the House of Lords, 1909 by Edward Linley Sambourne.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 finance · financial · reform · reforms · peers · shepherd · caricature · liberals · lamb · cartoon · sacrifice · budget · lords · second chamber · coronet · peer · lord · budget · people · liberals · parliament · house of lords · lloyd george · liberal · Private Collection / Bridgeman Images